AJONES8/PEMAD_CRB_NTAP_RESTRICTOR_ROPE_EXP/FMRD_CRB_NTAP_Restrictor_Rev_Oct_v1.md

 # Exploring the individual data

 Looking at density plots for each of the focus species.
 The expansion of counts happens using the ‘uncount’ function in dplyr.
-Definitely curious if that makes sense!

 ``` r
 #Making long data for plotting with ggplot